kninad/kninad.github.io/index.md

 [drawabox](https://drawabox.com/) along with developing a taste for all types of music (learning to play a basic instrument helps a lot in this regard).

-Here are few links for more "professional" information:
+Here are some links for more "professional" information:
 [linkedin](https://www.linkedin.com/in/ninadkhargonkar/) |
 [github](https://github.com/ninception)